 If you have set your Instagram profile to private, this person will no longer see anything you do on your account, as long as they aren’t a follower.
 They may still see your comments or likes on other people’s posts, but they will not see anything you post on your own.

 A private Instagram account lowers the engagement factor of social media but also offers a little protection.
 You could try turning your account private for a month or two and then make it public again.
 Chances are, whoever was stalking you would get bored by then and move on—maybe.

 Here are the answers to more of your questions about taking back control of your privacy on Instagram.

 What can I do if someone is making threats on Instagram?

 If someone has threatened you via a comment or a direct message, the first thing you should do is take a screenshot.
-Many professionals recommend that you don’t respond to someone who is hostile on social media, but capturing an image of the content with their username will help you move forward.
+Many professionals recommend that you avoid responding to someone hostile on social media, but capturing an image of the content with their username will help you move forward.

-Instagram can be a great app for sharing photos and videos with your friends, family, and followers, but it’s not the best app for those concerned about their online privacy.
+Instagram can be an excellent app for sharing photos and videos with your friends, family, and followers, but it’s not the best app for those concerned about their online privacy.

-As it stands, there’s no real way to know if anyone is stalking you on Instagram.
-So, as you should when using any social media platform, always be mindful of what you post when using Instagram.
+As it stands, there’s no genuine way to know if anyone is stalking you on Instagram.
+So, as you should when using any social media platform, always be mindful of what you post.